TylerH123/MKS22X-Minicraft/README.md

 ## 5-29-19
 ### Tyler
 Today, I worked on readjusting the inventory.
 After Moody redid the tiless, the inventory menus were not in sync.
+I redid the invetory class by using an array list.
+I debugged all the code that had to do with the inventory.
 I also addedd a way for the pointer to cycle when only moving upwards.
+I worked on armor, tool, item, station, resource, and the game class.
+Finally, I deleted the Interactable interface and moved all its methods to the item class.
+I made them all abstract methods.